“There is a light at the end of the tunnel, but it’s a train coming at me.”

 – feeling de-energized from working frantically throughout the day while recognizing that tomorrow won’t be much different.

 Becoming technology rich doesn’t automatically move you into the age of overload.
 It is a choice we make, often unconsciously.
-People that feel overwhelmed, helpless and ineffective have come to believe that just because they are technology rich, they needn’t focus on priorities anymore.
+People that feel overwhelmed, helpless and ineffective have come to believe that just because they are technology rich, priorities will manage themself.

 This is not the case.